What is dwell time? In this blog post, I’m going to provide a clear definition of it, explain why it matters in SEO, and show you how to increase it.

 Perhaps most interestingly though, when you use its Search Console Insights tool, you’ll notice that Google flags up pages that people spend a large amount of time on — as demonstrated in the screengrab below.

-But many SEO professionals DO think that dwell time is a ranking factor, and something worth focusing on.
+But there is some evidence to suggest that dwell time is a ranking factor, and accordingly, it’s something worth focusing on in your SEO work.

 How do I measure dwell time, then?

-Well in truth, you can’t, because you’re not Google.
+Well in truth, you can’t, because you’re not a search engine.
 But you can get a rough idea of a page’s dwell time by looking at its ‘average session duration time’ metric in Google Analytics.